Mithandros/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone
+At the end of this project, you are expected to be able to explain to anyone:

 Why Python programming is awesome